Official State Flower of Texas

-The bluebonnet is not only the state flower - Texas has also designated an official bluebonnet tartan, song, city (Ennis, Texas), festival (Chappell Hill Bluebonnet Festival), and trail (also in Ennis).
-The bluebonnet flower is named for the blue color and sunbonnet-shaped petals.
+Bluebonnets are not just the state flower - Texas has also designated an official bluebonnet tartan, bluebonnet city (Ennis, Texas), bluebonnet trail (also in Ennis), bluebonnet festival (Chappell Hill Bluebonnet Festival), and bluebonnet flower song.

 The home of the bluebonnet (the North American prairie) is one of the most endangered ecosystems on earth.
 The grasslands of North America began to form about 20 million years ago, but in some areas up to 99 percent of the prairie has been destroyed (in just the last 125-150 years).
 Wildflowers are the jewels of public lands - tread lightly, take only photos and memories - do not pick flowers or dig up plants.